aschultzen/master_thesis/mysql.md

 ## Mysql setup

-Installed the package with:
+The MySQL server can easy be installed with the following command if you are running Debian/Ubuntu:

 	sudo apt-get install mysql-server python-mysqldb

-Credentials:
+The installer will help you set up the root account, i used to following:

 	User: root
 	pass: sqlroot

+The MySQL server is at this stage installed and ready to go and can be accessed with the following command:

+	mysql -u root -p

+After typing the correct password, you can use the MySql monitor to issue queries.

 ## Dealing with users

-During the install of mySql, we set up a root account.
-This is all nice and dandy, but for everyday use in scripts and such, we need to create a user with a restricted set of GRANTS for security reasons.
-A user can be create with the following command:
+During the install of MySql, we set up a root account.
+This is all nice and dandy, but for everyday use in scripts and such, we need to create a user with a restricted permissions for security reasons.
+A user can be created with the following command:

 	CREATE USER 'monitor'@'yl6l005396.justernett.no' IDENTIFIED BY 'monitor';

 Notice how the hostname is specified.
 Since the hostname is *workstation specific*, the same user could not login from a different workstation.
 It is also important to grant the newly created user some permissions.
-In mySQL, permissions are called *grants*.
+In MySQL, permissions are called *grants*.
 These can be granted to users in a manner that you seem fit.
-For our script, we only need to be able to select, insert, update.
-But since we still don't know exactly what the script might end up doing, the user is granted permission to create and delete:
+For our script, we only need to be able to *select*, *insert*, *update*.
+But since we still don't know exactly what the script might end up doing, the user is also granted permission to *create* (tables) and *delete* (rows):

 	GRANT SELECT, INSERT, DELETE, UPDATE, CREATE ON clock_data. * TO 'monitor'@'yl6l005396.justernett.no';

 At some point you might need to change a user.
 Maybe the script will be executed from a different workstation.
+The following command changes the hostname for *someuser*:

+	UPDATE mysql.user SET host "fnt655j" where user = "someuser";

 ## Creating the "base"